View Sensitive Types and Categories

 View Sensitive Categories and Sensitive Type Details

-On the Sensitive Types page in Oracle Data Safe, you can view Oracle predefined sensitive types as well as user-defined sensitive types and categories.
-It's useful to become familiar with sensitive types and sensitive categories because during data discovery, you choose them to find your sensitive data in your target database.
+On the Sensitive Types page in Oracle Data Safe, you can view both Oracle predefined sensitive types and user-defined sensitive types and categories.
+Familiarizing yourself with these sensitive types and sensitive categories is important, as you select them during data discovery to locate sensitive data in your target database.

 3. To view the details for either a sensitive type or sensitive category, click on its name in the Name column.